kshitijD38/Photo-Feed/README.md

 ## Photo Feed
 # Features:
-  1. A list pf photos is generated is Masonry format.
+  1. A list of photos is generated is Masonry format.
   2. Made a custom hook called useScroll using which in a useEffect hook incorporated infinite scrolling.
   3. Clicking on a particular image, a modal containing that image pops-up with left and right arrow buttons.
   4. The modal is custom build.